skinnyjames/webdriver/README.md

 Implementation of a W3C compliant Webdriver client in Crystal, inspired by Watir

+## Why Selenium + Crystal?

+When doing e2e testing, it is often advantageous to perform arrangement on the server by interacting with databases and apis.
+This library captializes on crystal's strengths by delivering a Watir like solution to interact with w3c compliant browsers in your e2e tests.

+webdriver is in beta, feature requests are welcome and appreciated.

 ## Installation

 1. Add the dependency to your `shard.yml`: